rothos/protocol_1/index.md

     2. <p>You might play with this template:</p>
     <blockquote>[this/these] whole(s) Y is/are/contain(s)/= [this/these] parts M[, F…] + “just exactly/precisely [this/these aforementioned]/and nothing else”</blockquote>
     <p>That is, M and F are known; you have some words for them.
 Now, what is Y?
 What are some words for Y?</p>
+    1. <p>Another kind of inverse is adding a subscript to the word on the left hand side of the equals sign and then looking for definitions for the other subscript.
+For example, you might have “suffering =“ and maybe before you even try to fill in the right hand side, you might do:</p>
+    <p>suffering_1 =
+    suffering_2 =
+    suffering_3 =
+    and so on.</p>
+    <p>You might ask, what is everything I could possibly mean by this word (or phrase) “suffering”/X?</p>
+    <p>In this way, the word “suffering” can become more detached and flexible from the underlying language, while at the same time making each use of the word more precise.
+The subscripts do not have to be numbers; they can be anything that helps to differentiate which meaning/usage/sense of the word that you mean.
+That might be times or durations or conditions and so forth.
+[See also General Semantics for more on the idea of “indexing.”]</p>
 10. <p>Also, consider intensional multischematism.
 For example, you might say that the same M can be referred to by single word R and single word H. That is R and H have different meanings/intensions but they refer or point to the same thing or set of things.
 Further, R = G + H + T and X = V + W + Q.  That is, (G + H + T) and (V + W + Y) each have different meanings, but correspond to R and X, respectively.
 Further, you might notice that, say, T and W, while using different words and meaning different things, in fact refer to the same thing(s), have the same extension.
 Another way of saying things like this is that the concept M, or that which directly represents M, or &lt;M&gt;, refers or applies to M using the word “M”.
 Or, you might say that both &lt;M&gt; and &lt;K&gt; refer or apply to the same extension; “M” and “K” refer to M and K which are actually the same.
 In our syntax and semantics, here, M = K.</p>
 <p>Example a: This M and this K are the same (thing). [not just the same type of thing. &lt;this M&gt; and &lt;this K&gt; corefer to M (which is K) and K (which is M).]</p>
 <p>Example b: All Gs are also Hs.</p>